ocaml/v2.ocaml.org/site/learn/tutorials/a_first_hour_with_ocaml.md

 map (map (fun x -> x * 2)) [[1; 2]; [3; 4]; [5; 6]];;
 ```

-In fact, we can turn `*` into an operator by surrounding it with parentheses
+In fact, we can turn `*` or any other operator into an ordinary function by
-and spaces:
+surrounding it with parentheses and spaces:

 ```ocamltop
 map (map (( * ) 2)) [[1; 2]; [3; 4]; [5; 6]];;